sneppy/stallone/README.md

 <script src="https://unpkg.com/@sneppy/stallone"></script>
 ```

-> Stallone was designed to be used in a browser enviornment, and it uses `XMLHttpRequests` under the hood.
+> Stallone was designed to be used in a browser environment, and it uses `XMLHttpRequests` under the hood.
 > To use it in a Node environment you will need a third-party library such as [xhr2](https://www.npmjs.com/package/xhr2).

 Basic usage
 -----------

-First, create a new instance of `Stallone`:
+Create a new instance of `Stallone`:

 ```javascript
 import { Stallone } from '@sneppy/stallone'